 In this short series of lectures, participants will take a look at articles using TVB in a clinical context.
 Specifically, participants will see how TVB can help to predict recovery after stroke and how individual epileptic seizures are simulated.
 The course lecturers will briefly describe the methods used and results achieved in the articles.
-Using the graphical user interface, participants will replicate the principle ideas of the articles and see how artificial lesions introduced in the connectome alter brain dynamics, as well es how seizures spreading through the brain network can be modelled.
+Using the graphical user interface (GUI), participants will replicate the principle ideas of the articles and see how artificial lesions introduced in the connectome alter brain dynamics, as well as how seizures spreading through brain networks can be modelled.
 All videos are using the default TVB dataset, such that you can follow along each step in your own TVB GUI.

 TVB Made Easy

 Learn how to simulate strokes with the simulation platform, The Virtual Brain.
 We will go through two papers: Functional Mechanisms of Recovery after Stroke: Modeling with The Virtual Brain and The Virtual Brain: Modeling Biological Correlates of Recovery After Chronic Stroke, and apply the same processes with our own structural connectivity dataset in The Virtual Brain.